qwo/blog/content/2018/simple-aws-lambda-python.md

 The below repo has a preconfigured way to clone a repo, and demonstrate adding packages to run on AWS Lambda quickly.

-- 1) Setup an AWS Account and CLI on machine
+- 1) Setup an AWS Account and CLI on your machine
 - 2) Provision an AWS Lambda with role `AWSLambdaFullAccess`
 - 3) Create your function with a unique name from the interface